Skip navigation

 Why Signatera™?

-A doctor may order Signatera™ along with routine follow-up exams to determine whether:
+A doctor may order Signatera™, along with other routine follow up exams to determine:

-• There are signs of cancer remaining in the body
+• If there are any signs of cancer remaining in the body

 Understanding your Signatera™ test results